tinaoberoi/Tutorial_VQE/README.md

 - [Part4](https://github.com/tinaoberoi/Tutorial_VQE/blob/main/part4_tutorial.ipynb): This includes explaination about QUBO problems and how NP hard problems like MaxCut can be represented as a QUBO problem.
 This also includes how we can find Hamiltonian cost function of QUBO problems.
 - [Part5](https://github.com/tinaoberoi/Tutorial_VQE/blob/main/part5_tutorial.ipynb): This includes neccessary concepts about QAOA implementation and explaination about adiabatic QAOA.
 - [Part6](https://github.com/tinaoberoi/Tutorial_VQE/blob/main/part6_tutorial.ipynb): This includes the implementation of using QAOA to solve maxcut problem.
-- [Part7](https://github.com/tinaoberoi/Tutorial_VQE/blob/main/part7_tutorial.ipynb): This includes the cuQuantum implementation of QAOA, and also benchmarking results.

 If you have any suggestions to improve this repo please submit a pull request.
 Lets make learning about `quantum` easy and less intimidating.